michalsn/michalsn.dev/content/posts/insert-on-duplicate-key-update-with-codeigniter-4.md

 }
 ```

-After calling the **add()** method, we should have an entry in the table with one entry and name "James".
+After calling the **add()** method, we should have one entry in the table with the name "James".
 After calling the **edit()** method, we should still have one entry in the table, but this time with the name "Frank".

-Because the **user_id** column is unique, new data is added only if the value for this column is unique, otherwise the data is updated.
+Because the **user_id** column is unique, new data is added only if the value for this column is unique.
+Otherwise, the data is updated.